florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## Deliverable 1
-You should now have a running Ansible Tower deployment, access to 1 or more repositories to manage your playbooks, as well as access to your target hosts either via static inventories or dynamic inventories.
+You should now have a running Ansible Tower deployment with access to 1 or more repositories to manage your playbooks, as well as access to your target hosts either via static inventories or dynamic inventories through the credentials that you have set up.

+You are now ready to do actual work!

 <hr>

 # Week 1
-You will likey have some basic tasks identified that you would like to automate.
+You have identified some basic tasks that you would like to automate.
+Start with those tasks.
 To accelerate your execution, this section contains some sample playbooks.
 You can find the playbooks in the Week1 folder.

 <hr>

+## Ansible Lint and Styleguide
+Now that you're starting to write real playbooks, it is important to get things right.
+For that reason, I would recommend using the [Ansible Linter](https://ansible-lint.readthedocs.io/en/latest/).
+The [following style guide](https://github.com/whitecloud/ansible-styleguide) is outdated, but could work as a baseline for you company.
+Just trust me on this one.
+Without a style guide, things will get out of hand and things get unmaintainable over time.
+I've learned that lesson the hard way myself.

 ## NodeJS App Deployment
 This playbook deploys a NodeJS application with forever.
 It uses a single variable that is specified at the beginning of the playbook.